schranzgu/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/AIT-Lab04-Docker_Schranz_Lievre_Thomann.md

     In addition, provide a log file containing the output of the `docker ps` console.
 One file expected.

+   ___
    Les logs se trouvent à l'adresse suivante <https://github.com/schranzgu/Teaching-HEIGVD-AIT-2020-Labo-Docker/tree/master/logs/task5/after%20s1%20stopped>
+   ___

 4. (Optional:) Propose a different approach to manage the list of backend nodes.
 You do not need to implement it.
 You can also propose your own tools or the ones you discovered online.
 In that case, do not forget to cite your references.

+   ___
    Nous avons trouvé deux outils permettant de gérer la liste des backends.

    * Swarm, directement intégré à Docker : <https://docs.docker.com/engine/swarm/>
-   * Kubernetes, plate-forme développée initiallement par Google pour automatiser le déploiement, la montée en charge et la mise en oeuvre de de contener sur des Cluster.
-A noter que ce n'est pas la fonction principale mais l'un des services offert par la solution.
+   * Kubernetes, plate-forme développée initialement  par Google pour automatiser le déploiement, la montée en charge et la mise en oeuvre de contenair sur des Cluster.
+A noter que ce n'est pas la fonction principale mais l'un des services offerts par la solution.
+   ___

 ### <a name="task-6"></a>Task 6: Make the load balancer automatically reload the new configuration